mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the LeafNode is compatible with the group's parameters.
-If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the LeafNode's `capabilities` field.
+If the GroupContext has a `required_capabilities` extension, then the required extensions, proposals, and credential types MUST be listed in the LeafNode's `capabilities` field.

+* Verify that the credential type is supported by all members of the group, as specified by the `capabilities` field of each member's LeafNode, and that the `capabilities` field of this LeafNode indicates support for all the credential types currently in use by other members.

 * Verify the `lifetime` field:
   * When validating a LeafNode in a KeyPackage before sending an Add proposal,